slaufer/chatgpt-cli/README.md

   --temperature <value>        The sampling temperature to use, between 0 and 1.
   --max-tokens <number>        The maximum number of tokens to generate in the completion.
   --top-p <value>              The top-p sampling value to use, between 0 and 1.
   --frequency-penalty <value>  The frequency penalty to use, between -2.0 and 2.0.
-  --presence-penalty <value>   The presence penalty to use, between -2.0 and 2.0.
+(OpenAI models only) --presence-penalty <value>   The presence penalty to use, between -2.0 and 2.0.
+(OpenAI models only)

   OTHER ARGUMENTS:
   -n, --non-interactive        Disable interactive mode, get a completion and exit.
 Use message arguments to specify the conversation.